 Voters in District 6 should vote for Lara Bergman and be aware of the stark contrasts between her and opponent Greta Callahan.
 Bergman is a certified Montessori education instructor with over 15 years of experience in early childhood education.
 She was raised in Southwest Minneapolis, having grown up in the Kingwood neighborhood and attended Audubon (now Lake Harriet Lower) Elementary during very early childhood before moving to the Windom neighborhood, where she attended the school of the same name during grades 3 through 8.
 Bergman then continued her own student experience in the Minneapolis Public Schools as a graduate of South High School.

 Bergman is the involved community member par excellence.
-She has been vice-president and equity community chair on the Armatage Elementary School (attended by her two children) PTA; board member and volunteer on the Armatage Neighborhood Association; board chair of Cathedral Hill Montesorri School; and fellow of the BUILD Initiative Early Childhood Workforce at the Minnesota Department of Human Services, among her many community and education commitments.
+She has been vice-president and equity community chair on the Armatage Elementary School (attended by her two children) PTA; board member and volunteer on the Armatage Neighborhood Association; board chair of Cathedral Hill Montessori School; and fellow of the BUILD Initiative Early Childhood Workforce at the Minnesota Department of Human Services, among her many community and education commitments.
 Bergman also joined advocates at the Minnesota State Capitol that brought historic investment for early childhood and public education during the 2023 legislative session.

 Bergman attends all MPS Finance Committee meetings and is highly attentive to a looming financial disaster at the district if significant changes are not made as to building usage and to the academic program.
 As to the latter, Bergman is a longtime advocate for early childhood education, a rigorous liberal arts curriculum capable of boosting student proficiency rates, with a keen focus on equity that aims to deliver an equitable educational experience to children of all demographic descriptors.

 In vying for the at-large position that all Minneapolis voters will see on their ballots, Shayla Owodunni brings a similar energetic community commitment as that witnessed with Bergman.
-Owodunni, of Nigerian heritage, holds a Bachelor of Science degree in business from the University of Carlson School of Business and is an active alumnus with particular focus on bringing greater diversity to Carlson.
-She has launched several highly creative entrepreneurial enterprises while maintaining an enormously active and varied schedule as an Early Learning Corp volunteer, participant in the Hennepin County Master Gardener program, and student in Spanish language classes (the latter motivated by a desire to communicate better with students to whom she is dedicated as a volunteer).
+Owodunni, of Nigerian heritage, holds a Bachelor of Science degree in business from the University of Carlson School of Management and is an active alumnus with particular focus on bringing greater diversity to Carlson.
+She has launched several highly creative entrepreneurial enterprises while maintaining an enormously active and varied schedule as an Early Learning Corps volunteer, participant in the Hennepin County Master Gardener program, and student in Spanish language classes (the latter motivated by a desire to communicate better with student to whom she is dedicated as a volunteer).

 Owodunni prioritizes academic growth in reading and math and, similarly to Bergman, is aware of the disparities in academic proficiency among various demographic groups in the Minneapolis Public Schools; she, also like Bergman, has full faith that these can be remedied with a rigorous academic program delivered to all students.
-Owotunni is also similarly focused on the financial woes of the district and knows that hard, student-focused decisions are going to have to be made as to building usage and as to academic upgrades that will make the Minneapolis Public Schools more appealing in an effort to boost enrollment.
+Owodunni is also similarly focused on the financial woes of the district and knows that hard, student-focused decisions are going to have to be made as to building usage and as to academic upgrades that will make the Minneapolis Public Schools more appealing in an effort to boost enrollment.

 Lara Bergman and Shayla Owodunni are far superior options by comparison to their opponents for the relevant seats on the MPS Board of Education.